wilbcn/AWS-Projects/AWS-Log-Processing-Pipeline.md

 ![New firehose stream](https://github.com/wilbcn/pngs/blob/main/screenshot_of_firehosestream.png)

 ### 3. Set up and launch a new EC2 Instance
-Creating a new EC2 instance
+Creating a new EC2 instance, which we can later install the kinesis agent and generate test data.
 1. I navigated to EC2, instances, and clicked launch instances
 2. Here I appropriately named our new EC2 instance "Firehose-Test-EC2" and selected Amazon Linux OS.
 3. Free Tier AMI and instance type was selected.